 Felicity Castagna (Australian)

-Felicity Castagna is the author of the multi award-winning novel, The Incredible Here and Now and its stage adaptation which will premiere at The National Theatre of Parramatta in 2017.
+Felicity Castagna is the author of the multi award-winning novel The Incredible Here and Now, and its stage adaptation which premiered at The National Theatre of Parramatta in 2017.
 Her collection of short stories Small Indiscretions was named an ABR book of the year.
-Her work has appeared on ABC Radio and TV as well as in many national journals and newspapers.
-Her next novel, No More Boats will be released in June 2017.
-She holds a PhD from Western Sydney University and teaches creative writing all over Australia.
-She hosts the storytelling night Studio Stories at The Parramatta Artists Studios.
+Her work has appeared on ABC Radio and TV as well as in national journals and newspapers.
+Her latest book No More Boats was shortlisted for The Miles Franklin Award and is forthcoming in the US and UK.
+She runs the storytelling series Studio Stories and is the program director for the Western Sydney women’s writers mentorship scheme, Finishing School.